-If you are applying for a job in a big company or organisation, you will normally have to:
+If you’re applying for a job in a big company or organisation, you’ll normally have to:

 - complete an online application process or

 - send your CV with a covering letter or e-mail.

 Always follow any instructions very carefully.
 You will not help your chances if you send in the wrong type of document or miss out a whole section of the application process.